-In the UK, about 3 out of 4 women/people with a low risk pregnancy who go into labour naturally, give birth vaginally after one previous caesarean.
+In this country, about 3 out of 4 women with a straightforward pregnancy who go into labour naturally, give birth vaginally after one previous caesarean.

-More than 9 out of 10 women/people who have had a vaginal birth, either before or after their caesarean, have a vaginal birth again.
+More than 9 out of 10 women who have had a vaginal birth, either before or after their caesarean, have a vaginal birth again.

-About 71 out of 100 women/people have a successful vaginal birth following two or more previous caesarean sections.
+About 71 out of a 100 women have a successful vaginal birth following two or more previous caesarean sections.